GRCGL/core/README.md

 Install:
   Download project from GitHub
-  Place "Library" folder into your pything project folder
+  Place"Library" folder into your Python project folder.

 Sample code that draws a box.